 - Frame-mounted Rear Seats: If your bike does not have mounting eyelets or even if it does, the location of braking and derailleur cables can be problematic.
 If any cables are on the seat stay, versus the chain stay, the mount for the rear-mounted seats may prevent the cables from functioning properly.

 Once knowledgeable of your bike’s mounting options, ensuring a proper fit is much more likely.

 3. Front Mount vs. Rear Mount

 Front- mount versus rear mount?
 While the safety of the seats is often debated (click here to read a great article on the issue), it really is up to the rider.
 First off, front-mounted seats should not be used for kids over the age of three or even on larger two-year-olds.
 As a child grows, they can block your field of vision making it unsafe.
-Front-mounted seats can also force you bow your legs out as you pedal to prevent from hitting the seat.
+Front-mounted seats can also force you to bow your legs out as you pedal to prevent from hitting the seat.
 Being 5’10” with a 35″ inseam, I was able to lower my seat to prevent hitting both the iBert and BoBike without any problems.
-On a side note, as a mom I admit that I did not allow my first two babies to ride in the front-mounted seats for safety reasons, but after watching our third throughly and safely enjoy the ride, I wish I would have allowed my younger two to experience it.
-Having tested and used several front and rear-mounted seats, I can also say that I feel much more comfortable and safe using front-mounted seats with kids under three verses rear.
+On a side note, as a mom, I admit that I did not allow my first two babies to ride in the front-mounted seats for safety reasons, but after watching our third safely enjoy the ride, I wish I would have allowed my younger two to experience it.
+Having tested and used several front and rear-mounted seats, I can also say that I feel much more comfortable and safe using front-mounted seats with kids under three versus rear.